Skip to content

 • Properties:

-• a*a = a --- because both 1 and 0 multiplied by themselves return themselves
+• a and a = a*a = a --- because both 1 and 0 multiplied by themselves return themselves

 • or: a or b = (a + b - a*b)